2026 French Open Betting Odds & Markets

 2026 French Open Men’s Odds, Picks and Predictions

-With the tennis season moving into spring and summer, attention turns to the French Open, and the Men’s draw looks as wide open as it has been for some time.
-Spaniard Carlos Alcaraz has long been dubbed as the Spanish successor to Rafael Nadal.
-He won the 2024 French Open and is being heavily fancied to do so again and push for his second Roland Garros title in 2026.
+With the tennis season moving into spring and summer, attention turns to the French Open, and the men’s draw looks as wide open as it has been for some time.

-It would also be remiss to discount Novak Djokovic, who is taking on a much lighter schedule in 2026.
+It would be remiss to discount Djokovic, who is taking on a much lighter schedule in 2026.
 The Serbian still has the stamina to win on clay, but he is less infallible than in previous seasons.

 Tennis Betting at Parimatch